Peat-cutter’s barrow, tools & foot-boards. Scale model made by Mr Malcolm Wilson (see below)

 In contrast, “if it was really cold you could make a fire.
 If it was gey windy, where you’d stacked the peats you could take peats out and make an alcove, like.
 The peats would burn away faster than … they were that dry and light.”

-Or, if you were near the mill, there were old railway carriages and a bus, as Patrick recalled:“Beside the mill was an old bus which was a bothy for the workers.
+Or, if you were near the mill, there were old railway carriages and, as Patrick recalled, “an old bus which was a bothy for the workers.
 We’d eat our pieces in there – we called it our ‘piece’ [that’s the Glaswegian term] and the men from Aspatria and Wigton, they called it their ‘bait-tin’.”

 He remembers his father as a hard-working, kind and honest man: the photo in the sitting-room shows a man with a broad, kindly face.
 “He was only a small wee man – he had hands like leather.
 He was a grafter.
 As soon as he finished with his piece he started again.
 I always remember him, working away with his pipe in his mouth.
 He’d put it on top of a peat and forget where it was.
 Then later he’d be saying ‘You know, Pat, I’ve covered that pipe of mine again.’
 In stacking the peats in the Springtime he’d find his pipe again and he’d always say ‘that’s the best smoke I’ve had for a month!’.”